-1.1 The City Council ("The Council") has received an application for the transfer of the Sexual Entertainment Venue ("SEV") premises licence to Devine Restaurants Limited for the premises Sophisticats (previously Shadow Lounge), 3-7 Brewer Street, London, W1F 0RD.
-The report sets out the application details, objections, policy and legal context along with other considerations that the Licensing Sub-Committee ("The Committee") requires to determine this application under Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 ("The 1982 Act") as amended by section 27 of the Policing and Crime Act 2009.
+1.1 The City Council ("The Council") has received an application for the variation of the Sexual Entertainment Venue ("SEV") premises licence from Devine Restaurants Limited for Sophisticats (previously Shadow Lounge), 3-7 Brewer Street, London, W1F 0RD.
+The report sets out the application details, objections, policy and legal context along with other considerations that the Licensing Sub-Committee ("The Committee") requires to determine this application under Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 ("The 1982") as amended by section 27 of the Policing and Crime Act 2009.